zadn/simple_flask_redis_app/terraform/README.md

 # Terraform script for EKS

 This directory contains all the script required to deploy the Flask application in an AWS EKS cluster using terraform.
+For EKS we do not require Consul for service discovery because it is handled by Kubernetes.

 # Before Running